tim-kos/frey/README.md

 - [ ] Implement remote
 - [ ] Implement restart
 - [ ] Implement show
+- [x] Make `destroy` a feature of Frey so we don't have to rely on ENV vars in openstack `run.sh` destroy
 - [-] Deprecate a generic `Command._buildChildEnv` in favor of more specific Ansible/Terraform env building
 - [-] Make arg & env functions of all other commands, mimic Install's
 - [x] All config should come from Freyfile (think ssh). env only used for secrets. argv only for cwd